airwallex/airwallex-payment-android/GUIDE.md

     weChatApi.sendReq(weChatReq)
 ```

-4. After successfully `WeChat Pay` payment, the Airwallex server will notify the Merchant, then you can make sure if the `PaymentIntent` is successful by calling the `retrievePaymentIntent` method and checking the `status` of the response.
+4. After successfully payment, the Airwallex server will notify the Merchant, then you can make sure if the `PaymentIntent` is successful by calling the `retrievePaymentIntent` method and checking the `status` of the response.
 ```kotlin
     airwallex.retrievePaymentIntent(
         params = RetrievePaymentIntentParams(